mattudakis/ArduinoLEDClock/README.md

 **4. Send the new time and date**

-- Type out the current time and date in the following format: hh,mm,ss,dd,mm,yyyy corresponding to hour,minute,seconds,day,month,year.
+- Type out the current time and date in the following format: hh,mm,ss,dd,mm,yyyy corresponding to hour,minutes,seconds,day,month,year.
 - The values should have a comma, slash or colon between them.
 - Press the "send ASCII" button to set the time and date
 - If the time is set correctly a message will be shown as seen in the image below.